rolfbjarne/xamarin-macios/docs/custom-linker-steps/README.md

 https://github.com/xamarin/xamarin-macios/blob/d27667f48a4379e851c79de505a098b77a30074f/tools/dotnet-linker/Steps/GenerateReferencesStep.cs

 Post-output.

-// TODO: add description
+Generates native code based on the output from the ListExportedSymbols step.

 ### Xamarin.GatherFrameworksStep

 https://github.com/xamarin/xamarin-macios/blob/d27667f48a4379e851c79de505a098b77a30074f/tools/dotnet-linker/Steps/GatherFrameworksStep.cs

 Post-output.

-// TODO: add description
+Computes all the frameworks the app needs to link (natively) with.

 ### Xamarin.Linker.ComputeNativeBuildFlagsStep

 https://github.com/xamarin/xamarin-macios/blob/d27667f48a4379e851c79de505a098b77a30074f/tools/dotnet-linker/Steps/ComputeNativeBuildFlagsStep.cs

 Post-output.

-// TODO: add description
+Computes flags we need to pass to clang to build the native executable.

 ### Xamarin.Linker.ComputeAOTArguments

 https://github.com/xamarin/xamarin-macios/blob/d27667f48a4379e851c79de505a098b77a30074f/tools/dotnet-linker/Steps/ComputeAOTArguments.cs

 Post-output.

-// TODO: add description
+Computes the arguments we need to pass to the AOT compiler.

 ### Xamarin.Linker.DoneStep

 Final cleanup.

+Saves the output from some of the other steps to disk.

 Not needed if all the other steps are removed.